tmkim/mle-basic/README.txt

         -- flags are added with automatic id
         -- delete searches for q_id to get _id, then deletes
         >> save flags so they can be persistent
+            -- add "flag" to database object
+            -- add "flag" to client object
+            -- read/save "flag" on client init
+            -- update "flag" on flag()
+            .. use flag instead of flag array
+                -- keep flag array logic for now, just update usage in Review